 Please suggest any ideas to the Editor before committing to writing an article.
 Your article may complement plans we have, or it may duplicate material already commissioned, repeat something already published, or it may not be suitable.
 Articles should be no longer than 2300 words.

-Please send article in either text or Word format (not pdf) via email to firstname.lastname@example.org.
+Please send articles in either text or Word format (not pdf) via email to email@example.com.

 Our articles are always well illustrated, usually with three or four attractive images (and preferably not graphs!) per 1000 words.
 Images should be sent as separate attachments and not embedded in the Word document.
 They should be of the highest resolution possible and include an image credit or permission.
 You must be sure that either you have permission to use the image or it is copyright free.
 Don’t assume that because it is on the web it is free to use!

 Check your copy for spelling errors, particularly of people’s names.
 Capitalise proper nouns only.
 For magnification, state x100 (not 100x).
 For observation timings, please state time in the 21:45 UT format (not 21h 45m) and dates in the format 30 March 2020.
 State measurements in metric, not imperial units, eg 150 mm reflector.
 Our Sun and our Galaxy should have capital letters, but other suns and galaxies do not.
 The Universe should also have a capital letter.
 It is galactic disc, but computer disk.

 Original text and image material remains the copyright of the author/artist, and may be used freely by the author/artist at a later date.
 When using other people’s observations it is the responsibility of the author to secure permission from the observer in question before submitting it.